Hydrodynamic limit of the zero range process on a randomly oriented graph: Relative entropy method

 \subsection{Bounding $\partial_t \tilde{H}_N(t)$ - Initial Steps}

 As in \cite[p.9]{funaki}, the time derivative of the relative entropy satisfies the inequality where $L_N^*$ is the adjoint of $L_N$.
-Note that $L_N^*$ is the infinitesimal generator of the time-reversed process with respect to $\nu^N$ and can be obtained from $L$ by reversing the orientation of every edge of the graph.
+Note that $L_N^*$ is the generator of the time-reversed process for which the arrows are reversed and the dynamics are otherwise the same.

 Where the site $s \in \mathbb{T}_N$ is the centre of a tile, let $k_s$ denote the corresponding number of that tile.
 Due to the product structure of the measure $\tilde{\nu}_{\rho(t,.)}^N$, the terms of $\frac{L_N^* \tilde{\psi}_t^N}{\tilde{\psi}_t^N}$ have the form